Skip to main content

 Further information to note:

-- any analysis is at the licence holder’s expense and must be conducted by a National Association of Testing Authorities (NATA) or Food Authority approved laboratory
+• any analysis is at the licence holder’s expense and needs to be conducted by a laboratory accredited by the National Association of Testing Authorities (NATA) or International Laboratory Accreditation Cooperation (ILAC).
+Only tests for pH or environmental swabbing for Listeria may be conducted in-house, without NATA accreditation, using a validated method.

-- the licence holder needs to notify the Food Authority if an analysed sample fails to meet the standards as detailed in the Manual or those set by the Food Authority
+• the licence holder needs to notify the Food Authority if an analysed sample fails to meet the standards as detailed in the Manual:

-- verbally within 24 hours of becoming aware of the sample failure, and
+• by phone within 24 hours of becoming aware of the sample failure and

 Inspections & audits